Find Business Schools

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.

-In 2016, there was an estimated number of 309,400 jobs in the United States for Purchasing Agent.
+There were about 309,400 jobs for Purchasing Agent in 2016 (in the United States).
 There is little to no growth in job opportunities for Purchasing Agent.
-Due to new job openings and attrition, there will be an average of 23,800 job openings in this field each year.
+The BLS estimates 23,800 yearly job openings in this field.

 undefined